 Pets are known to carry bed bugs inside people’s homes.
 Since cats and dogs are mammals, just like humans, they can provide the bed bugs with a good warm-blooded meal.
-However bed bugs cannot live on pets, the way fleas can.
-They also cannot attach themselves or their eggs on animal fur.
-So, if you’re worried that your pet might bring bed bugs inside, a quick grooming in the backyard would be enough.
+However, bed bugs cannot live on pets, the way fleas can.
+They also cannot attach themselves or their eggs to animal fur.
+So, if you’re worried that your pet might bring bed bugs inside, quick grooming in the backyard would be enough.

-#11.
-How can I avoid bed bugs when traveling?
+How can I avoid bed bugs when travelling?

-Open your luggage on the floor, where you would be able to see bed bugs (light colored tiles for example).
+Open your luggage on the floor, where you will be able to see bed bugs (light coloured tiles for example).
 Don’t unpack on a carpet.
-Launder everything on 90 degrees.
+Launder everything at 90 degrees.

 First, there are several insects that resemble bed bugs, you would need a professional to identify them.
 It’s not a good idea to grab the insecticide, you might only end up endangering your health.
-If you’re asking a professional comes over to take a look at the infested property, you better give them information about everything you have done to battle the pests.
-Keep notes where you explain how long you’ve been infested, how many have you seen, etc.
+If you’re asking a professional to come over and take a look at the infested property, you better give them information about everything you have done to battle the pests.
+Keep notes where you explain how long you’ve been infested, how many you have seen, etc.

-There are many “natural” ways of dealing with bed bugs posted online, such as using petroleum jelly, or thyme oil.
-None of them work.
+There are many “natural” ways of dealing with bed bugs posted online, such as using petroleum jelly or thyme oil.
+None of them works.

-And, if you think to change the mattress with a new one will get rid of the problem, it won’t.
+And, if you think changing the mattress with a new one will get rid of the problem, it won’t.
 The new mattress will get infested all over again.

-First, the pest control technician will inspect your bed and the rest of your property to get a grasp of the severity of the infestation.
+First, the bed bug control espert will inspect your bed and the rest of your property to get a grasp of the severity of the infestation.